rutgers-apl/PFPSanitizer/README.md

-# PFPSanitizer - A tool to detect numerical errors while performing shadow execution in parallel.
+# PFPSanitizer - Parallel Shadow Execution Tool for Debugging Numerical Errors

 [Work in Progress] Do not use right now.